centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-management.md

 ![image](../assets/service-mapping/guide/business-activity-listing.png)

-You have inline actions and global action to delete, duplicate, enable/disable the BA and massively change thresholds.
+You have inline actions and global actions to delete, duplicate, enable/disable the BA and massively change thresholds.

 > Deleting a business activity is permanent; only passed data will be